EvanRau/EvanRau.github.io/essays/javascript1.md

 ---
 layout: essay
 type: essay
-title: "Reflections on Javascript 1"
+title: "Reflections on a new programming language"
 # All dates must be YYYY-MM-DD format!
 date: 2024-01-17
 published: true